-The increase in interest expense for the three months ended August 25, 2019, compared to the same period last year, was primarily due to the additional borrowings to fund the acquisition of Yucatan Foods in the third quarter of fiscal 2019 as well as the Company's line of credit balance increasing from \$39.0 million as of August 26, 2018 to \$70.6 million as of August 25, 2019 primarily to fund new equipment purchases during the last twelve months.
+The increase in interest expense for the three and nine months ended February 23, 2020, compared to the same periods last year, was a result of an increase in total debt from \$81.8 million as of February 24, 2019 to \$180.7 million as of February 23, 2020.
+The increase in debt was primarily due to the additional borrowings to fund the acquisition of Yucatan Foods in the third quarter of fiscal 2019, as well as increases in the Company's line of credit to fund new equipment purchases during the last twelve months.